 (a) Represents cost for federal income tax purposes.
-Differences between the Fund's cost basis of investments at July 31, 2022, for book and tax purposes, relates primarily to the deferral of losses related to wash sales and PFIC's.
+Differences between the Fund's cost basis of investments at July 31, 2023, for book and tax purposes, relates primarily to the deferral of losses related to wash sales and PFIC's.

-At July 31, 2022, the Fund had tax basis capital losses which may be carried forward to offset future short term and long term capital gains indefinitely in the amount of \$0.00 and \$7,677,326, respectively.
+At July 31, 2023, the Fund had tax basis capital losses which may be carried forward to offset future short term and long term capital gains indefinitely in the amount of \$0.00 and \$5,574,244, respectively.
 To the extent that the Fund may realize future net capital gains, those gains will be offset by any of the unused capital loss carryforward.
+During the year ended July 31, 2023, the Fund utilized short term and long term capital loss carryforwards of \$12,077 and \$2,218,826, respectively.

-Under current tax law, capital losses and specified ordinary losses realized after October 31 and December 31 respectively, may be deferred and treated as occurring on the first business day of the following fiscal year.
-The Fund did not defer any post-October capital and currency losses.
-At July 31, 2022, the Fund deferred, on a tax basis, late year loss of \$0.00.
+Under current tax law, capital losses and late-year ordinary losses realized after October 31 and December 31 respectively, may be deferred and treated as occurring on the first business day of the following fiscal year.
+The Fund did not defer any post-October capital losses.
+At July 31, 2023, the Fund did not defer any late-year ordinary losses.